 But confidence intervals can be used to get a rough feeling for how large uncertainty could be in the ideal case, given that all assumptions and cable connections are correct.
 They visualize that many other hypotheses are compatible with the data.
-So we should not call them confidence intervals but uncertainty intervals, or compatibility intervals (Sander Greenland says they are really overconfidence intervals).
+So we should not call them confidence intervals but compatibility intervals.
 This is what I would like inferential statistics to do: help us recognize that our inferences are uncertain; hint at possible alternative hypotheses; and show that science is not about being confident, nor about making decisions, but about “the evaluation of the cumulative evidence and assessment of whether it is susceptible to major biases.”

-See also the following preprint: Amrhein V, Trafimow D, Greenland S. (2018) Abandon statistical inference.
-PeerJ Preprints 6:e26857v1.
+See also the following publications: Amrhein V, Greenland S, McShane B (2019) Retire statistical significance.
+Nature 567: 305–307, and Amrhein V, Trafimow D, Greenland S (2019) Inferential statistics as descriptive statistics: there is no replication crisis if we don’t expect replication.
+The American Statistician 73 (suppl.): 262–270.
 For comments and discussions, I thank Sander Greenland, Fränzi Korner-Nievergelt, Tobias Roth, and David Trafimow.

 To show your support for this post and recommend it to your followers, click on the clap icon 👏 below.
 Each users is allowed to clap up to 50 times to show how much they appreciated a story.